 Correcting Natural Flaws: It is possible to correct slight imperfections if you know about them.
 If your teeth or jaw is slightly misaligned, for example, you may need to smile "harder" with one side than the other to compensate for a visible imbalance.
 One of the most common, however, is squinting.
 Natural smiles can cause your cheeks to press against your eyes, which (although adorable) means you might want to widen them a bit more to make up for it.
 Of course, you'll only be aware of this if you've tested it and practiced with the help of your reflection.

 Good Dental Hygiene: Taking proper care of your teeth is a critical factor in knowing how to smile in pictures.
 If you aren't confident that your pearly whites will pass muster, you won't want to bare them in the bright light of the flash.
 Daily brushing and flossing is the basis of good dental hygiene, and if you're preparing for a photo opportunity, spend some time whitening your teeth, too.
-Products like Colgate® Optic White™ Professional Take-Home Kit help to remove stains on tooth enamel caused by food, coffee or tobacco – a habit you should kick, as well.
+Products like Colgate® Optic White™ help to remove stains on tooth enamel caused by food and coffee.

 Smile Early (and Hold It): Start your facial expression slightly before the shutter clicks.
 This gives you time to fully develop the emotion before it's recorded.
 If you're using a professional photographer, he or she will likely take a batch of photographs, so you can choose the best one.
 The reason for this is to capture the ideal moment when an emotion reaches its full potential.

 Everyone looks better in certain types of lighting over others.
 For this reason, you or your photographer should:

 Avoid especially deep shadows that make any blemishes more obvious, according to portrait photographer Aaron Gil, and highlight contrasting dark areas under your eyes and nose.